ChaitanyChaudhary/Personal-Library-Management-System/README.md

 - Remove books from the library
 - View the list of books in the library
 - Automatic removal of duplicate books
-- Saving the list of books to a file
+- Saving the list of books to a CSV file

 ## Installation Instructions
 1. Clone the repository: `git clone https://github.com/ChaitanyChaudhary/Personal-Library-Management-System.git`